Charles Hinman: Process

-Throughout his career, Hinman has developed a methodical process by which he creates his works.
-First, he draws sketches of the final shape he wishes to create.
-He then designs a minute blueprint of the frameworks he needs to construct to achieve this shape, comprising all the angles and lengths of the frame.
-His works are often composed of a juxtaposition of shaped canvases, which he bolts together into an integral form.
-He adds the third dimension to his paintings by fixing protuberant forms to the underpinnings.
+Throughout his career, Hinman developed a methodical process via which he created his works.
+First, he made sketches of the final shape he wished to create.
+He then designed a minute blueprint of the frameworks he needed to construct to achieve this shape, comprising all the angles and lengths of the frame.
+His works are often composed of a juxtaposition of shaped canvases, which he bolted together into an integral form.
+He added the third dimension to his paintings by fixing protuberant forms to the underpinnings.
 These shapes push the canvas out from the wall and create the volume in his paintings.
-He then paints various planes of his work in order to create volume and to play with the eye of the viewer.
-He sometimes paints the reverse side of the canvas which sits off the wall, so as to produce a halo effect around his work.
+He then painted various planes of his work in order to create volume and to play with the eye of the viewer.
+He sometimes painted the reverse side of the canvas which sits off the wall, so as to produce a halo effect around his work.
 The use of light and shadows as well as contrasting colors and reflections play an important role in his creations.